Why it’s important to set financial goals

 But, writing down I’m going to put $500 into my savings account every month for a year is a goal.

-2. Make them measurable
+2. Make them measurable goals

 If you can’t measure your progress, your goal isn’t specific enough.